Teyiowuawi/java-rest-api-assessment-Teyiowuawi/README.md

 [[Ftse100 API Documentation](http://localhost:8080/swagger-ui-ftse100.html)]
 8. End points can be accessed and used through the API platform Postman
 - see if i can get a screenshot
-9.
-Base URL + appended end points
+10. Display examples here:
 Include basic CRUD end points here:
 C
 R
 U
 D

-Additional informational end points
+Additional end points can be seen at swagger website

-Detail all of the end points here
+Error Handling
-Detail the errors that can occur as well as the responses that would be displayed by an invalid end point Error handling
+Detail the errors that can occur as well as the responses that would be displayed by an invalid end point

 Happy requesting! 🚀